A number of techniques are available to initiate a conversation around long-term weight management.

 1. Vallis M, Piccinini-Vallis H, Sharma AM, Freedhoff Y. Clinical review: modified 5 As: minimal intervention for obesity counseling in primary care.
 Can Fam Physician.
 2013;59(1):27-31.

-2. DiLillo V, Siegfried NJ, Smith West D. Incorporating motivational interviewing into behavioral obesity treatment.
+2. DiLillo V, Siegfried NJ, West DS.
+Incorporating motivational interviewing into behavioral obesity treatment.
 Cogn Behav Pract.
 2003;10(2):120-130.